University of Malaya: Coat of arms

-Since the late 1990s, the UM coat of arms was accompanied by the university's wordmark which is written in capital letters - 'UNIVERSITI MALAYA' or 'UNIVERSITY OF MALAYA' as seen on its corporate logo.
-This makes UM the only university in Malaysia to have a different language versions of its logo.
+The current arms design was derived from the original arms in 1949, which was blazoned as such:

 Academic profile

-University of Malaya has been ranked consistently as the No. 1 university in Malaysia and among the top 3 universities in Southeast Asia, as well as among the top 400 universities in the world according to reputed ranking publisher such as QS, ARWU, U.S. News & World Report in the recent few years.
+Currently UM is ranked 60th in the world in the QS World University Rankings 2025, 281th in the USNWR 2024 global rankings, 293rd in the 2024 CWTS Leiden Ranking, and among the top 300 universities in the Times Higher Education (THE) World University Rankings.

-In 2015 it has been ranked 54th in Engineering & Technology in QS world ranking.
+In 2015, it has been ranked 54th in Engineering & Technology in QS world ranking.
 UM rose to the top 100 universities in the QS World University Rankings 2019, and has consistently increased in ranking to 59th in the world and 9th in Asia in the 2021 series.
-In 2021, U.S. News & World Report ranked University of Malaya 17th and 87th in the world in Engineering and Computer Science respectively by its subject ranking.
+In 2021, U.S. News & World Report ranked UM 17th and 87th in the world in Engineering and Computer Science respectively by its subject ranking.

-The business school of this university achieved two international accreditations i.e. Association to Advance Collegiate Schools of Business (AACSB) and Association of MBAs (AMBA).
+The business school of UM has achieved two international accreditations i.e. Association to Advance Collegiate Schools of Business (AACSB) and Association of MBAs (AMBA).

-Transportation access

-The University of Malaya campus is accessible by car, bus, and both the LRT Kelana Jaya Line (Line 5), MRT Kajang Line (Line 9) and KTM Port Klang Line (Line 2) of the Klang Valley Integrated Transit System.
-Although walkable, the campus is large enough to make walking uncomfortable.
-As UM is situated within Kuala Lumpur, high daily temperatures and humidity may be experienced by students and staff.
-Individuals with disabilities may have difficulty due to limited crosswalks and a lack of sidewalks on some roads.